Easy Breadless Turkey Meatloaf Recipe

 • Parsley and Basil: Fresh parsley and basil infuse the meatloaf with vibrant Mediterranean flavors.
 They add a burst of freshness and a fragrant herbaceousness to the dish.

-• Aleppo Pepper and Cumin: Aleppo pepper and cumin are the spice stars of this meatloaf, imparting a mild, smoky heat and earthy warmth, respectively.
-They enhance the overall flavor profile with a Mediterranean twist.
+• Aleppo Pepper and Cumin: Aleppo pepper and cumin are the spice stars of this meatloaf.
+They impart a mild, smoky heat and earthy warmth, respectively, and enhance the overall flavor profile with a Mediterranean twist.

 • Tomato Paste and Worcestershire Sauce: Tomato paste and Worcestershire sauce add depth and umami richness to the meatloaf.
-They bring a savory, slightly tangy note that complements the other ingredients perfectly.
+They bring a savory, slightly tangy note that perfectly complements the other ingredients.

-How Do I Know When My Turkey Meatloaf is Done?
+How to Tell When Your Turkey Meatloaf is Fully Cooked

 • Use a Reliable Cooking Thermometer: Investing in a reliable cooking thermometer is the most accurate way to determine the doneness of your turkey meatloaf.
 Ensure that the thermometer is properly calibrated.